-Find a professional in that career you can contact for more information using the link below.
+Find a professional in that career you can contact for more information.
+See link below.

-Link: https://tgreduexplore.org/curriculum/vft-career-connections/
+Link: https://tgreduexplore.org/careerconnections

 Go for a 30-minute walk, practicing good social distancing.
 Every 3 minutes, record how many people and how many dogs you see during that block of time.